Java

 Logs

-Add a dependency to your project configuration file (for instance, pom.xml in a Maven project).
+Add a dependency to a configuration file

 JDK 8: